Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 As liver damage progresses through the three stages below, these symptoms of liver disease will likely worsen.
 New symptoms like yellowing of the skin may also start to occur.

-Alcoholic fatty liver disease refers to when excess fat builds up in the liver due to heavy alcohol use.
-Fatty liver disease is the first phase of alcohol-related liver disease, and it is still treatable.1
+Alcoholic fatty liver disease is when excess fat builds up in the liver due to heavy alcohol use.
+Fatty liver disease is the first phase and is still treatable.1

-Alcoholic fatty liver disease is also known as hepatic steatosis.8 Almost everyone who drinks heavily develops fatty liver disease at some point.
+This condition is also known as hepatic steatosis.8 Almost everyone who drinks heavily develops fatty liver disease at some point.
+The symptoms of alcoholic liver disease include:

-Alcoholic hepatitis happens when the cells in the liver become inflamed.1 This can last for years and progressively get worse over time.
+Alcoholic hepatitis/liver fibrosis is the second stage of alcohol-related liver disease.
+It happens when the cells in the liver become inflamed.1 This can last for years and progressively get worse over time.
 It may even become life-threatening.

-Symptoms of alcoholic hepatitis include:
+The symptoms of alcoholic hepatitis include:

 Alcoholic cirrhosis is the final stage of alcohol-related liver damage.
 Alcoholic cirrhosis happens when scar tissue takes over normal liver tissue.
 This is the most intense stage of alcoholic liver disease.5